ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 ### 1.1.
 Input File Format

 The input file should be a plain text file in which each line contains a number of fields separated by commas.
 Some of these fields may be empty.
-The file should contain at least two lines, and each line should contain the same number of fields (at least one).
+The file should contain at least two lines, and each line should contain the same number of fields.
 Note that if files in this format are viewed in typical spreadsheet applications, the fields are organized into columns.

 The first line of the file should contain column headings, separated by commas.
 The first heading is for a column containing worker names - this heading may be anything (or empty), as it will be unused by the program.
 The subsequent headings are the names of the different tasks.
 Thus, if there are *n* tasks, the first line will contain *n*+1 fields.
+We will refer to these tasks as tasks 0, 1, ..., *n*-1; i.e., the second field corresponds to task 0, etc.

 The following lines of the file contain the workers' names and qualifications.
 The first field of each line will contain the name of a worker.
-Each subsequent field will indicate whether the worker is qualified for each of the tasks 0 through *n*-1, in order.
+Each subsequent field will indicate whether the worker is qualified for the task corresponding to that column.
 A nonempty field indicates that the worker is qualified for that task, and an empty field indicates that they are not qualified for that task.
 Thus, for example, the line:

 ```
 Pat,,x,x,,,x,